School of Art and Design

 Grade Mode: Standard Letter

-In this course, students will create an original body of artwork and supporting material, including a written statement of intent, outlining the scope and objectives of the proposed thesis project.
-Selections from the thesis project will be presented to the public.
+This course prepares students to undertake a thesis project by developing an original body of artwork supported by research, planning, and written documentation.
+Students create a statement of intent that outlines the scope, objectives, and conceptual direction of the thesis work, while establishing a sustained studio practice.
+Emphasis is placed on integrating advanced technical, conceptual, and analytical methods into a cohesive final project.
+Select work from the thesis is organized for public presentation as part of the capstone experience.
 Prerequisite: ARTS 4200 and [ARTS 3304 or ARTS 3314 or ARTS 3324 or ARTS 3344 or ARTS 3354 or ARTS 3374 or ARTS 3384] both with a grade of "D" or better.
 Corequisite: ARTS 4000 with a grade of "CR".

 3 Credit Hours.
 3 Lecture Contact Hours.
 3 Lab Contact Hours.